AlbertFaust/redbrick-sysadmin-exams/2014/EGM/Security.md

   `sudo apt-get install unattended-upgrades` this will install the unattended-upgrades package.
   `sudo dpkg-reconfigure -plow unattended-upgrades` this will enable and configure the default configs.
 7. **Why is ssh as root disabled on our machines?** (2 marks)<br>
+If ssh as root is permitted on a machine then a brute force attacker can try brute force `ssh root@$IP`.
+If they succeed then they have root access and complete control of the machine.
+If ssh as root is not permitted then they must first find a privilidged user with sudoer rights to ssh as.
+Also sudo reduces accidents by restricting commands to a reduced "remotely available" set.
 8. **Name 3 files that should only be readable by root and what they do.** (4 marks)<br>
+`/etc/shadow` and `/etc/gshadow` - contain encrypted user passwords and group account information.
+`/etc/passwd` - contains user information required at login.
+`/etc/sudoers` - controls who can run certain commands and whether you need a password for particular command
 9. **Why would you set the sticky bit on a file?** (3 marks)<br>
+A sticky bit is a permission bit that is set on a directory that allows only the owner of the file within that directory or the root user to delete or rename the file.
+No other user has the needed privileges to delete the file created by some other user.
+The sticky bit is useful on directories that are world-writable, such as /tmp.
+In these directories, anyone can create a file, so the directory needs to be world-writable.
+But that would mean anyone could delete a file, too, even if it didn't belong to them, since deleting a file is controlled by the write permission on the directory.
+When a directory has the sticky bit, only the owner of a file has the permission to delete it.
+`chmod +t /path/to/directory/` adds the sticky bit permission to a directory
 10. **You left a root terminal unlocked and someone has used it to do something.
 The history files has been deleted.
 How do you go about finding out what they did?** (4 marks)<br>
+The first thing to do is read the .bash_history file and see what it contains: `cat ~/.bash_history`
+If this file is empty try logging out and back in.
+If the user did `history -c` or `cat /dev/null > ~/.bash_history` then .bash_history will show the commands. (the history entries have a copy in the memory and it will flush back to the file when you log out.)
+If the user deleted the history with `history -c && history -w` or `cat /dev/null > ~/.bash_history && history -c && exit` then the history is lost.